Godnaut/Godnaut/README.md

 ### **Our Team: The Auditors**
 <a id="our-team-the-auditors"></a>

-The engine of Godnaut Systems is our internal team of **Auditors**.
+The Godnaut Protocol is executed by our internal team of **Auditors**.

 Our Auditors are not a crowd; they are a *cadre*.
-They are a discreet, cross-disciplinary team of specialists—engineers, cognitive scientists, and security researchers—vetted for their expertise and commitment to absolute confidentiality.
+A discreet, cross-disciplinary team of specialists—engineers, cognitive scientists, and security researchers—vetted for their expertise and commitment to absolute confidentiality.
 They are the human element that provides **mastery through scrutiny.**

-Our Auditors specialize in operating under complex conditions, delivering clear intelligence that bypasses internal bias and provides our clients with unvarnished ground truth.
+Operating under complex conditions, our Auditors deliver clear, actionable intelligence that bypasses internal bias and equips our clients to make decisions from a position of strength.

 <div align="right">
-    <a href="#our-origins--engagement">Next: Our Origins & Engagement →</a>
+    <a href="#our-principle--engagement">Next: Our Principle & Engagement →</a>
 </div>

 ---

-### **Our Origins & Engagement**
+### **Our Principle & Engagement**
-<a id="our-origins--engagement"></a>
+<a id="our-principle--engagement"></a>

-Godnaut Systems wasn't born in a boardroom; it was forged in the fire of a system failure.
-The incident that became our Genesis Case Study is the blueprint for our methodology.
+Godnaut Systems wasn't conceived in a boardroom—it was forged in response to a high-stakes system failure.
+The incident that became our Genesis Case Study is now the blueprint for our methodology.

 The specific details of that event, however, remain confidential.

 This is not a matter of secrecy, but of principle.
-Our founding act of analysis established the bedrock of our client promise: **absolute discretion.** The lessons from that first case are now embedded in The Godnaut Protocol.
-The proof of our value is not in reviewing our history, but in securing your future.
+Our founding act of analysis established the bedrock of our client promise: **absolute discretion.** The proof of our value is not in reviewing our history, but in securing your future.

 <br>

 #### **Engage Us: For Critical Mandates**
 <a id="engage-us"></a>

-Our services are not for everyone.
-We are engaged by decision-makers who require certainty in high-stakes environments.
+Our services are for decision-makers who require certainty when the stakes are highest.

 We invite conversations with executives, investors, and board members responsible for:
 *   **M&A Due Diligence**